typisttech/trellis-newrelic-php/README.md

 ## Change log

-Please see [CHANGELOG](./CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+## Security

+If you discover any security related issues, please email [trellis-newrelic-php@typist.tech](mailto:trellis-newrelic-php@typist.tech) instead of using the issue tracker.

-## Author Information
+## Credits

-[Trellis New Relic PHP Agent](https://github.com/TypistTech/trellis-newrelic-php) is a [Typist Tech](https://typist.tech) project and maintained by [Tang Rufus](https://twitter.com/Tangrufus), freelance developer for [hire](https://typist.tech/contact/).
+[Trellis New Relic PHP Agent](https://github.com/TypistTech/trellis-newrelic-php) is a [Typist Tech](https://typist.tech) project and maintained by [Tang Rufus](https://twitter.com/TangRufus), freelance developer for [hire](https://www.typist.tech/contact/).

+Full list of contributors can be found [here](https://github.com/TypistTech/trellis-newrelic-php/graphs/contributors).

 Special thanks to [the Roots team](https://roots.io/about/) whose [Trellis](https://github.com/roots/trellis) make this project possible.

-Full list of contributors can be found [here](https://github.com/TypistTech/trellis-newrelic-php/graphs/contributors).

 ## Contributing